 For further information about California requirements for teacher education, you may wish to read, "Standards of Program Quality and Effectiveness for Multiple and Single Subject Credentials," from the California Commission on Teacher Credentialing.
-The Teaching Performance Expectations (TPEs), upon which the summative and formative assessment forms are based, are included in Section V of this Student Teaching Handbook.
-The TPEs provide a common language for educators to examine the broad scope and complexity of teaching.
+The California Standards for the Teaching Profession (CSTP), upon which the summative and formative assessment forms are based, are included in Section V of this Student Teaching Handbook.
+The CSTP provide a common language for educators to examine the broad scope and complexity of teaching.
 They should be utilized by the Student Teacher and Master Teacher on a regular basis to facilitate the development of goals and to assess ongoing practice and progress.